-19.6 Identified particles in e^+e^- and semi-inclusive DIS
+19.6 Identified particles in $e^+e^-$ and semi-inclusive DIS

-There is a great wealth of measurements of e^+e^- fragmentation into identified particles.
-A collection of references for data on fragmentation into identified particles is provided in Table 52.1 of this Review.
+There is a great wealth of measurements of $e^+e^-$ fragmentation into identified particles.
+A collection of references for data on fragmentation into identified particles is provided in Table 53.1 of this Review.
 As a representative example, Figure 19.8 shows differential charged-hadron spectra as functions of the scaled hadron momentum at several CM energies.

-Quantitative results of studies of scaling violations in e^+e^- fragmentation have been reported in [7,21,169,170].
-Scaling violations may be used to extract a value of α_s ; the values obtained are consistent with the world average (see review on QCD in Section 9 of this Review).
+Quantitative results of studies of scaling violations in $e^+e^-$ fragmentation have been reported in [7,21,187,188].
+Scaling violations may be used to extract a value of $\alpha_s$ ; the values obtained are consistent with the world average (see review on QCD in Section 9 of this Review).

-Many studies have been made of production of identified particles in lepton-hadron scattering, although fewer particle species have been measured than in e^+e^- collisions.
-References [171- 178] and [179-185] are representative of the data from fixed target and ep collider experiments, respectively.
-QCD calculations performed at NLO provide an overall good description of the HERA data [33,34,58,185-187], both for SIDIS [188] and for the hadron transverse momentum distribution [53,189] in the kinematic regions in which the calculations are predictive.
-A first step towards an NNLO calculation for SIDIS has been presented in [190].
+Many studies have been made of production of identified particles in lepton-hadron scattering, although fewer particle species have been measured than in $e^+e^-$ collisions.
+References [149, 150, 152-154, 189-191] and [151, 192-197] are representative of the data from fixed target and ep collider experiments, respectively.
+QCD calculations performed at NLO provide an overall good description of the HERA data [33, 34, 58, 197-199], both for SIDIS [200] and for the hadron transverse momentum distribution [53, 201] in the kinematic regions in which the calculations are predictive.
+Threshold corrections to SIDIS have been computed at NNLO [202] and even at one order higher [203].
+Very recently, the full set of NNLO QCD corrections to the corresponding coefficient functions were obtained in [204, 205].

 Fig. 19.9(a) compares lower-energy fixed-target and HERA data on strangeness production, showing that the HERA spectra have substantially increased multiplicities, albeit with statistical precision that is insufficient to study scaling violations.
-The fixed-target data show that the Λ rate substantially exceeds the $\overline{\Lambda}$ rate in the remnant region, owing to the conserved baryon number from the baryon target.
+The fixed-target data show that the $\Lambda$ rate substantially exceeds the $\overline{\Lambda}$ rate in the remnant region, owing to the conserved baryon number from the baryon target.
 Fig. 19.9(b) shows $1/N \cdot dn/dz$ for neutral and charged pion production, where z is defined as the ratio of the pion energy to that of the exchanged boson, both measured in the laboratory frame.
 Results are shown from the HERMES and the EMC experiments, where the HERMES data have been evolved to $\langle Q^2 \rangle = 25 \text{ GeV}^2$ at NLO QCD, in order to be comparable with the EMC data.
 Each of the experiments uses various kinematic cuts to ensure that the measured particles lie in the region that is expected to be associated with the struck quark.
-In the DIS kinematic regime accessed at these experiments, and over the range in z shown in Fig. 19.9, the z and x_F variables have similar values [30].
-The precision data on identified particles can be used in the study of the quark flavor content of the proton [159, 191, 192].
+In the DIS kinematic regime accessed at these experiments, and over the range in z shown in Fig. 19.9, the z and $x_F$ variables have similar values [30].
+The precision data on identified particles can be used in the study of the quark flavor content of the proton [179, 221, 222].